 I am an assistant professor at the University of San Diego School of Law.
 My research focuses on international tax policy and the taxation of multinational corporations.
 Much of my recent work analyzes the OECD's global minimum tax initiative, including its interaction with U.S. tax law and its implications for international tax competition.
 My research interests also include optimal taxation, tax base design, and distributive justice.

-My work has been published in the University of Chicago Law Review, NYU Law Review, Tax Law Review, Tax Notes, and Philosophy & Public Affairs.
+My work has been published in the Columbia Law Review, University of Chicago Law Review, NYU Law Review, Texas Law Review, Tax Law Review, Tax Notes, Philosophy & Public Affairs, and Oxford Studies in Political Philosophy.
+It has been awarded the Sanders Prize in political philosophy.

 I earned a Ph.D. from Princeton University and a J.D. from the NYU School of Law, where I was a Furman Scholar.
 I also hold a B.Phil. from the University of Oxford and an A.B. (summa cum laude) from Harvard College.